Ani DiFranco: Activism

 In 2002, Righteous Babe Records established the "Aiding Buffalo's Children" program in conjunction with members of the local community to raise funds for Buffalo's public school system.
 To kick off the program, DiFranco donated "a day's pay"—the performance fee from her concert that year at Shea's Performing Arts Center— to ABC and challenged her fans to do the same.
 Aiding Buffalo's Children has since been folded into the Community Foundation of Greater Buffalo, contributing to a variety of charitable funds.

 In 2005, when Hurricane Katrina devastated DiFranco's newly adopted home town of New Orleans, she collected donations from fans around the world through The Righteous Babe Store website for the Katrina Piano Fund, helping musicians replace instruments lost in the hurricane, raising over $47,500 for the cause.

 In 2010, after the Deepwater Horizon oil spill, she performed at the "For Our Coast" benefit concert joining Marianne Faithfull, C. C. Adcock and others at the Acadiana Center for the Arts Theater in Lafayette, raising money for Gulf Aid Acadiana, and the Gulf Aid show with Lenny Kravitz, Mos Def, and others at Mardi Gras World River City in New Orleans, both shows raising money to help protect the wetlands, clean up the coast and to assist the fishermen and their families affected by the spill.

-DiFranco also sits on the board for The Roots of Music, founded by Rebirth Brass Band drummer Derrick Tabb.
+DiFranco sits on the board for The Roots of Music, founded by Rebirth Brass Band drummer Derrick Tabb.
 The organization provides free marching band instruction to children in the New Orleans area in addition to academic tutoring and mentoring.

 DiFranco joined about 500,000 people at the March for Women's Lives in DC in April 2004.
 As an honored guest she marched in the front row for the three-mile route, along with Margaret Cho, Janeane Garofalo, Whoopi Goldberg, Gloria Steinem and others.
-Later in the day, Ani played a few songs on the main stage in front of the Capitol, including "Your Next Bold Move".
+Later in the day, DiFranco played a few songs on the main stage in front of the Capitol, including "Your Next Bold Move".

 Scot Fisher, formerly Righteous Babe label president and DiFranco's manager for many years, has been a longtime advocate of the preservation movement in Buffalo.
 In 1999, he and DiFranco purchased a decaying church on the verge of demolition in downtown Buffalo and began the lengthy process of restoring it.
-In 2006, the building opened its doors again, first briefly as "The Church" and then as "Babeville," housing two concert venues, the record label's business office, and Hallwalls Contemporary Arts Center.
+In 2006, the building opened its doors again, first briefly as "The Church" and then as "Babeville", housing two concert venues, the record label's business office, and Hallwalls Contemporary Arts Center.

-DiFranco is also a member of the Toronto-based charity Artists Against Racism for which she participated in a radio PSA.
+DiFranco is a member of the Toronto-based charity Artists Against Racism for which she participated in a radio PSA.